tradle/eth-tx-finder/README.md

 Status: Experimental

+note: search is in series as parallel is causing problems...

 ### live internet statistics

-search is in series as parallel is causing problems...
+be warned, this is really heavy weight on network I/O

 2 txs in 1.6 mil blocks
 ```